ManageIQ/manageiq-pods/manageiq-operator/README.md

   applicationDomain: "miqproject.apps-crc.testing"
 ```

-## ManageIQ for OpenID-Connect Authentication Instance Example
+## Configuring OpenID-Connect Authentication

 To run ManageIQ with OpenID-Connect Authentication, include these steps at **Step 4.
 Perform any optional custom configurations** from above.

 For this example we tested with Keycloak version 11.0

-+ Step 4a.
-Create a secret containing the OpenID-Connect's `Client ID` and `Client Secret`
++ Create a secret containing the OpenID-Connect's `Client ID` and `Client Secret`
-+ Step 4b.
-Modify the Custom Resource (CR) .yaml file to identify your OpenID-Connect provider URL and the secret just created.

-The details of these two steps are as follows:

-#### Step 4a.
-Create a secret containing the OpenID-Connect's `Client ID` and `Client Secret`

 You pick the name for `<name of your openshift client secret>`
 The values for `CLIENT_ID` and `CLIENT_SECRET` come from your Keycloak client definition.